 “Nasty, I think you are one of the smarter guys in this department.
 Your performance indicates that you know how to maximize your time and the tools.
 But I do not know what is going on in your head or if anything is going on up there at all.
 You never make a suggestion, you never comment on anything, and you never agree or disagree with anything.
 If I didn’t know any better, I would think you don’t care about this department or your career.”

 Corporate Translation: In this newly exposed Corporate World, the way to get more responsibility was to ask for it or show interest.
 Simple as that.
 Whether you are doing well or not, not asking was a sign that you were not interested.
 No need giving special projects to someone who isn’t interested.

 Street Translation: (Warning, this is going to sound sexist as shit but I want to give an example beyond work that folks can relate to.)
-Lets say I am hanging out with a girl I really like and am I think is someone a Long-Term Relationship is a real possibility with.
+Lets say I am hanging out with someone I really like and am I think is someone a Long-Term Relationship is a real possibility with.
 If I do all the right things, I will forever be in the dreaded “friend zone”.
-If I open the doors, pick up the tab, bring her flowers when she is sad, agree with everything she says including that her ass doesn’t look big. . .
+If I open the doors, pick up the tab, bring presents when they are sad, and agree with everything they say including they have a tiny ass. . .
 Friend Zone.
 Yes, the above sounds good on paper, but all that effort won’t get you running the bases.
-First, second, and third base are getting felt up by the Rain Mans fast-talking brother played by Tom Cruise.
+First, second, and third base are getting felt up by the Rain Mans fast-talking brother played by Tom Cruise who is making moves.
 Until I vocalize that I care, give a damn, have an opinion, and maybe even stand up for an idea I believe in, I will continue to strike out.
 I need to say I am interested in this potential mate or I will never leave home plate.
 Friend Zone.